Cadienvan/Cadienvan.github.io/src/pages/blog/en/my-first-10-years-as-a-software-developer.md

 Of course, _team_ doesn't mean _everyone, everytime_.
 You should involve the right people in the documentation process, those who have the most knowledge and experience in the areas being documented, and don't be afraid to ask for a rewrite or a clarification if something is not clear or accurate.

 Lastly, documentation should not be a separate activity from software development, but should be integrated into the development process itself.
 Documentation should be written alongside the code, so that it is always up to date and accurate.

+Just to be clear: I don't mean you should write comments **in the code**.
+I mean you should write documentation **with the code**.
+Comments are a great tool for explaining _why_ you wrote a piece of code, but they are not a substitute for documentation.
+Documentation should provide a high-level overview of the codebase or the functionality you are representing, explain how the different components interact with each other, and provide guidance on how to use and maintain the code.

 ## 9. Stability over innovation.